-The Matthew Walker Comprehensive Health Center, Inc.'s response to the findings identified in our audit are described in the accompanying schedule of findings and questioned costs.
-The Matthew Walker Comprehensive Health Center, Inc.'s response was not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on it.
+Government Auditing Standards requires the auditor to perform limited procedures on the Matthew Walker Comprehensive Health Center's response to the findings identified in our audit and described in the accompanying schedule of findings and questioned costs.
+The Matthew Walker Comprehensive Health Center's response was not subjected to the other auditing procedures applied in the audit of the financial statements, and accordingly, we express no opinion on the response.